Folcon/js-xlsx/README.md

   the first cell (upper-left) in the range is set.

 - `ws['protect']`: object of write sheet protection properties.
-The `password` key specifies the password.
+The `password` key specifies the password for formats that support password-protected sheets (XLSX/XLSB/XLS).
 The writer uses the XOR obfuscation method.
 The following keys control the sheet protection (same as ECMA-376 18.3.1.85):

 | key                   | functionality disabled if value is true              |
 |:----------------------|:-----------------------------------------------------|